m-andreev/Design_Patterns/README.md

-# Factory Method
+# Singleton Method

-The Factory Pattern is a creational design pattern that provides an interface for creating objects in a super class, but it allows subclasses to alter the type of objects that will be created.
-In other words, it abstracts the process of object creation and allows you to create objects without specifying the exact class of object that will be created until runtime.

-The Factory Pattern is particularly useful in scenarios where you want to encapsulate object creation to promote loose coupling between client code and the classes being instantiated.
-It's commonly used when you have a family of related classes and you want to abstract the instantiation process.
+The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+It is often used when exactly one object is needed to coordinate actions across the system.

 In this example:

-We define an abstract Pizza class with methods for preparing, baking, cutting, and boxing a pizza.

-We create two concrete pizza classes, CheesePizza and PepperoniPizza, which inherit from Pizza.

-We define an abstract PizzaFactory class with a method createPizza().
-Concrete pizza factories, such as CheesePizzaFactory and PepperoniPizzaFactory, inherit from this class and implement the createPizza() method to create specific pizza types.

-In the main() function, we demonstrate how the Factory Pattern works.
-We choose a pizza factory (in this case, CheesePizzaFactory) and use it to create a pizza object.
-The client code doesn't need to know the exact pizza class being created; it relies on the factory to provide the appropriate pizza type.

-This pattern decouples the client code from the concrete pizza classes, making it easy to add new pizza types without modifying existing code.
+We create a Singleton class with a private constructor to prevent direct instantiation of the class.

+We provide a public static member function getInstance() that returns the single instance of the Singleton class.
+This function uses a static variable instance to hold the single instance of the class.
+The instance is created the first time getInstance() is called, and subsequent calls return the same instance.

+We also delete the copy constructor and assignment operator to prevent copying of the Singleton instance.

+In the main() function, we access the Singleton instance using Singleton::getInstance().

+We call the showMessage() function on the Singleton instance to demonstrate its usage.

+The Singleton Pattern ensures that there's only one instance of the Singleton class throughout the program's lifetime.
+It's useful in situations where you want to maintain a single point of control or configuration, such as managing a configuration settings object or a resource manager.